Curriculum

 Admittance Decisions

 Applicants to any Imaging Science program are ranked based on academic scores.
 Emphasis is placed on math and science coursework related to the Imaging Sciences at all certificate and degree levels.
-Those programs admitting on a rotational basis do so annually and class sizes admitted are dependent on available clinical sites.
-In addition to coursework, each student must provide proof of ability to perform the skills needed to practice in the imagine sciences effectively.
+The weight distribution for ranking is as follows: Science (Anatomy & Physiology, Introduction to Imaging Sciences and Patient Care) & Math: 60%, Medical Terminology and Communication: 15%, and HESI: 25%.
+Those programs admitting on a rotational basis and class sizes admitted are dependent on available clinical sites.

-In addition to coursework, each student must provide proof of ability to perform the skills needed to practice in the imagine sciences effectively.
+In addition to coursework, each student must provide proof of ability to perform the skills needed to practice in the imaging sciences effectively.
 Healthcare facilities must meet federal guidelines, and students must also meet these requirements in order to be allowed to gain clinical experience in these facilities.
 To meet these requirements, each student must supply proof of a negative TB test, hepatitis B vaccine or waiver, physical exam certifying ability to function in the required capacity, proof of immunizations (including MMR immunity), and CPR training.
 A criminal background check and drug screen are required for admission.
 If the background check reveals previous convictions, it is up to each clinical site to determine the eligibility of students to attend clinical at the site.
 Students who are denied clinical experiences due to past convictions may be unable to progress in the program which will result in failure to complete the required courses for the program.
 In any case where a drug screen is positive and an authorized prescription is not produced to validate the presence of the drug in the individual’s system, a student may be disqualified as a candidate for admission.
 Upon notification of the drug screen results, the student will have 5 working days to provide prescription validation.
 Students are responsible for costs associated with any required testing.